charanpreetSingh123/MediScanAI/README.md

 <br/>

-*If this project helped you, consider giving it a ⭐ on GitHub!*
+*If this project helped you, consider giving it a ⭐ on GitHub :)*

 </div>